ESG

 What is ESG?

-to Environmental, Social, and Governance factors, which are used to assess the
+refers to Environmental, Social, and Governance factors, which are used to

-sustainability and ethical implications of investment decisions essential for assessing
+assess the sustainability and ethical implications of investment decisions

-companies by investors, consumers, and stakeholders.
-Investment funds that
+essential for assessing companies by investors, consumers, and stakeholders.

-incorporate Environmental, Social, and Governance criteria have experienced
+Investment funds that incorporate Environmental, Social, and Governance

 environmentally, assessing factors like sustainability and carbon footprints,